Launch, Grow, and Scale Your Food-Based Business

 After acceptance into the kitchen, we require the following items:

 Food Managers Certification – SafeStaff.org is a great place to find classes hosted in the area.
 Alternatively, EventBrite has course listings posted on their website.
 Manager level certification is required for the business owner.

-Liability Insurance – You’ll need insurance for operating in any kitchen.
+Liability Insurance – You’ll need insurance for operating in a commercial kitchen.
 FLIP is a great resource about insurance for food entrepreneurs.